Jerry E. Howell

 (Use the Kits & Parts Order Form to place an order.
 Otherwise, see the "How To Order" page)

-New Deluxe TIM-6c - Same as above, except also includes a high quality PCB Screw Type Terminal Strip for ease of connecting or removing your battery, coil, and other wires.
+Deluxe TIM-6c - Same as above, except also includes a high quality PCB Screw Type Terminal Strip for ease of connecting or removing your battery, coil, and other wires.

-Deluxe TIM-6c kit components
+Deluxe TIM-6 kit components

 Deluxe TIM-6c assembled unit

-Deluxe TIM-6c Kit - Only $25.00
+Deluxe TIM-6 Kit - Only $25.00

 (Use the Kits & Parts Order Form to place an order.
 Otherwise, see the "How To Order" page)

-Ignition Dwell Time - A rule of thumb to calculate dwell angle is Cam Shaft RPM x .0075 for 4 cycle engines, or Crankshaft RPM x .0075 for 2 cycle engines.
+Ignition Dwell Angle - A rule of thumb to calculate dwell angle is Cam Shaft RPM x .0075 for 4 cycle engines, or Crankshaft RPM x .0075 for 2 cycle engines.
 This will determine the shaft rotation in degrees that the coil should be energized (points closed or Hall Sensor turned "ON").
-A little experimentation with your Hall Sensor and magnet (if different than below), plus a simple calculation or two will determine the radius from the center of the shaft to mount the magnet and Hall Sensor.
+Too little dwell angle will limit top engine RPM as the spark will be weak or non existant - too much dwell angle will overheat the coil and electronics at low RPM.
+A simple calculation or two will determine the radius from the center of the shaft to mount the magnet and Hall Sensor.
 High speed engines need small radius (or several magnets in an arc) to get enough dwell angle, slow running engines require greater radius (or a smaller magnet) to prevent excessive dwell angle.
-Set the dwell angle for the highest expected engine speed.
+Calculate the dwell angle for the highest expected engine RPM.
 Therefore, if a 2-cycle engine has a top RPM of say 6,000 RPM, then .0075 times 6,000 = 45 degree dwell angle.
-In the above case, draw a 45 degree angle with that circle drawn centered at the angle convergence point.
-The 45 degree lines at that circle is the length of arc you need to have magnets.
+In the above case, draw a circle representing the smallest radius you can mount magnets in a disk and also have a Hall sensor mounted at the same radius.
+Engine features will determine this.
+Draw the 45 degree angle lines from the center of that circle.
+The arc on the circle between the 45 degree lines is the length of arc you need to have magnets.
 For a 4-cycle engine at 6,000 RPM, use the cam shaft speed of 3,000 RPM which gives a 22.5 degree dwell angle.
-Too much dwell angle causes extra drain on the battery and worse, heats the coil.
-Too little dwell angle will cause the engine to missfire at high RPM.
-Magnet diameter needs to be considered as well.
-Try to get it right.
+If the Hall sensor can be mounted so that it can be rotated around the center of the shaft, ignition timing can be adjusted for "advance" or "retard".
+Try to get the dwell right for a nice running engine.
 See the diagram below.

 TIM-6 magnets are 1/8" dia. by 1/16" thick.
-With the 1/8" dia. rare earth magnets at .030" away from the Hall Sensor face, the sensor will be turned "ON" during the time it takes for the magnet to move .200" across the sensor face.
-In other words at a certain point, as one edge of the magnet starts to move cross the Hall sensor face, the sensor will turn "ON" and stay "ON" until the 1/8" diameter magnet has moved across the Hall Sensor face for a distance of .200".
+With the 1/8" dia. rare earth magnets at .030" away from the Hall Sensor face, the sensor will be turned "ON" during the time it takes for the magnet to move .125" across the sensor face.
+In other words at a certain point, as one edge of the magnet starts to move cross the Hall sensor face, the sensor will turn "ON" and stay "ON" until the 1/8" diameter magnet has moved across the Hall Sensor face for a distance of .125".
 As the magnet moves beyond that point, the Hall sensor will turn "OFF" again.
 The distance the magnets move during turn "ON" does not change significantly with the magnets from .025" to .035" from the Hall Sensor, so distance away is not that critical.

 More info is in Strictly I.C. magazine #27 and #36.
 Back issues available robert@strictlyic.com